Systemic story game development 2021

 Story

-Stories also allows you to engage withe themes, explore concepts and reflect about life and people.
-There is a lot of wisdom out there for stories through the mediums of books, movies, rituals and table top role playing games.
+Stories also allow you to engage with themes, explore concepts and reflect about life and people.
+There is a lot of wisdom out there for stories through the mediums of books, movies, rituals and tabletop role playing games.
 I have delved quite a bit into Joseph Campbell's depiction of the Hero's Journey.

 Freedom

-Stories in games are hand crafted.
+Stories in games are handcrafted.
 It's typically a pre-authored story that you experience in cut scenes in between levels.
-The game-play consists of reaching the stated goal in order to get the next part of the story and then on to the next level.
-This can work well enough if the story can stand on it's own like a good book or movie and the game-play has you engaged.
+The game-play consists of reaching the stated goal in order to get to the next part of the story and then on to the next level.
+This can work well enough if the story can stand on its own like a good book or movie and the game-play has you engaged.
 You will still experience agency if the story progresses in congruence with your desires.

-Lets say you have a game with only one button.
-It's basically like a old paper book.
-Your action is to turn the page the the next part of the story.
+Let's say you have a game with only one button.
+It's basically like an old paper book.
+Your action is to turn the page to the next part of the story.
 You are the protagonist.
 If everything that happens in the story is congruent with what you want to do, you will have your agency.

-Game designers has several techniques to minimize the possible frustration points.
+Game designers have several techniques to minimize the possible frustration points.
 But it's all just workarounds for the same intractable conflict between story and freedom.
-The better the story with characters, relationships and emotional journeys of growth, the more restrictions there will be on you freedom.
+The better the story with characters, relationships and emotional journeys of growth, the more restrictions there will be on your freedom.

 Systemic story games